 Personal information about an individual is not disclosed to anyone without the consent of the individual concerned or where required by law, except in the following circumstances:

-As Abacus outsources certain functions such as its securities registry and custodial services, it needs to disclose investor personal information to these entities.
+As DeGroup outsources certain functions such as its securities registry and custodial services, it needs to disclose investor personal information to these entities.

 The need to disclose personal information to others is generally restricted to consultants such as auditors, accountants and lawyers, insurance companies, property managers and estate agents, and is consistent with normal business practices and service delivery.

-Abacus may sometimes disclose personal information to overseas recipients.
-However, Abacus will only do so in accordance with the APP’s.
+DeGroup may sometimes disclose personal information to overseas recipients.
+However, DeGroup will only do so in accordance with the APP’s.

 To assist in locating a missing person.

 To establish, exercise or defend a legal or equitable claim.